Hub-Industries/.github/profile/README.md

 * 🏛️ _Enterprise Architecture_
 * 🛠️ _DIY_

-## Contributing 🌈
+## 🌈 Contributing
-If you want to get involved with any of our public repositories contact [@Frostielocks](https://github.com/Frostielocks)
+If you want to get involved with any of our public repositories contact [@Frostielocks](https://github.com/Frostielocks).

+## 🫶 Acknowledgments
+Check out [hub.industries/resources](https://hub.industries/resources) for attributions to all the wonderful artists that created our visual assets.